-- o If an error message is displayed that the default port is unavailable, it may be the port is in use by another application running on the server machine.
+Note: If an error message is displayed that the default port is unavailable, it may be the port is in use by another application running on the server machine.
 Either locate the application and stop it, or enter a different port number.
 To enter a different port number, you must first change the port number on the application server.
-For details, see "Changing the Application Server Port Number" on page 167.
-Then proceed with the configuration as normal. - You can update the heap memory value after you have installed ALM.
-For details, see "Changing the Heap Memory Size" on page 167.
+For details, see "Changing the Application Server Port Number" on page 132.
+Then proceed with the configuration as normal.